CBD Hemp Flower Guide:

 Indica (night strains), sativa (day strains) and hybrid (day or night strains) are the three terms that distinguish cannabis strains from each other.
 We use the same terms to describe different high-CBD strains.
 Every strain has its own unique properties, but in general, you can anticipate these kind of effects.

 Indicas: Calm and relaxation are the primary qualities of CBD-dominant indica strains.
-Combined with a high dose of CBD, the soothing terpenes are excellent at soothing pain, and taking away anxiety.
+Combined with a high dose of CBD, the soothing terpenes are excellent for relief.
 Indica strains may induce some sleepiness, so are best-suited to evening consumption, when you can let yourself fully relax, knowing your work for the day is done.

 Sativas: Increased energy is the most popular perk of sativa strains, which are known for having positive mental effects.
 A cerebral boost is linked with increased clarity and concentration, perfect if you find your mind wandering off when trying to complete tasks.
 The extra energy is great for getting through a tough day or fighting fatigue.